lkesteloot/unsong/unsong-2.md

 The hardest hit were the atheists.
 They’d spent their whole lives smugly telling everyone else that God and the Devil were fairy tales and really wasn’t it time to put away fairy tales and act like mature adults, and then suddenly anyone with a good pair of binoculars can see angels in the sky.
 It was rough.
 Rough for the Marxists, who had embraced it more than anyone.
 Rough for the scientific community, who had never come out and [i]said[/i] SCIENCE PROVES THERE IS NO GOD ALSO WE ARE SMARTER THAN YOU but you could kind of read it between the lines.
 Rough for all the New Age hippies who were revolting against the tired old Biblical morality of their parents.

 Stephen Jay Gould, a biologist working at Harvard University, tried to stabilize the burgeoning philosophical disaster with his theory of “non-overlapping magisteria”.
 He said that while religion might have access to certain [i]factual[/i] truths, like that angels existed or that the souls of the damned spent eternity writhing in a land of fire thousands of miles beneath the Earth, it was powerless to discuss human values and age-old questions like “what is the Good?” or “what is the purpose of my existence?”
 Atheistic science should be thought of not as a literal attempt to say things like “space is infinite and full of stars” or “humankind evolved from apes” that were now known to be untrue, but as an attempt to record, in the form of stories, our ancestors’ answers to those great questions.
 When a scientist says “space is infinite and full of stars”, she does not literally mean that the crystal sphere surrounding the Earth doesn’t exist.
 She is metaphorically referring to the infinitude of the human spirit, the limitless possibilities it offers, and the brightness and enlightenment waiting to be discovered.
-Or when a scientist says “humankind evolved from apes”, she is not literally doubting the word of the archangel Uriel that humankind was created ex nihilo on October 13, 3761 BC and evolution added only as part of a later retconning—she is saying that humankind has an animal nature that it has barely transcended and to which it is always at risk of returning.
+Or when a scientist says “humankind evolved from apes”, she is not literally doubting the word of the archangel Uriel that humankind was created ex nihilo on October 13, 3761 [sc]bc[/sc] and evolution added only as part of a later retconning—she is saying that humankind has an animal nature that it has barely transcended and to which it is always at risk of returning.
 When religious people mocked atheists for supposedly getting their cosmology wrong, they were missing the true grandeur and beauty of atheism, a grandeur which had been passed on undiminished from Democritus to the present day and connected us to the great thinkers of times past.

 Nobody was very impressed by these logical contortions, but for some reason a bunch of people kept repeating them anyway.